mueiya/Dicoding-Backend-Expert/README.md

 ACCCESS_TOKEN_AGE=3000
 ```

 ⚠️ Replace the values with your desired configuration.
 Ensure that you have created the respective database and user in PostgreSQL manually.
+Make sure you grant all database privilege and tranfer the ownership of that database to the PGUSER

 ### Setting Up Test Database